hexa-org/policy-orchestrator/README.md

 the IDQL policy.
 Decision enforcement is handled within the **hexa-demo** application or "Policy Enforcement Point (PEP)".

-The Hexa Demo architecture may be visualized as follows:
+The Hexa Demo architecture may be visualized as follows (note: POSTGRES is no longer used by Hexa-Orchestrator and now uses a JSON based configuration file specified by `ORCHESTRATOR_CONFIG_FILE`):

 ![Hexa Demo Architecture](docs/hexa-demo-architecture.svg "hexa demo architecture")